petersenpeter/CellExplorer/docs/index.md

   * [Curve Fitting Toolbox](https://se.mathworks.com/products/curvefitting.html) (required).
   * [Parallel Computing Toolbox](https://se.mathworks.com/products/parallel-computing.html) (optional).

 That's it!
-Now you can explore the software with below example data or try one of the tutorials.
+Now you can explore the software with below example data or try one of the tutorials with your own data.

 ### Try CellExplorer with example data
 There is an example dataset included in the repository for trying CellExplorer.
 Load the mat-file [`cell_metrics_batch.mat`](https://github.com/petersenpeter/CellExplorer/blob/master/exampleData/cell_metrics_batch.mat?raw=true) into MATLAB and type: